 When a person performs well and achieves something positive in their life, you would expect that he or she would be happy about that achievement.
 However, in reality, when a person achieves something, their brain can have the tendency to think “how much happier I would have been if I had performed even better and had achieved more”. i.e. the brain is more concerned about what has not been achieved, rather than appreciating what has been achieved.
 So despite the achievement, the person ends up being sad.

-Psychologists have named this kind of stupid thinking, where one thinks about what could have been achieved, instead of appreciating what has been achieved, as “counterfactual thinking”.
-The name “counterfactual thinking” may sound a bit complicated, but in reality, as you will see in the example below, it is a simple concept to understand.
+Psychologists have named this illogical thinking, where one thinks about what could have been achieved, instead of appreciating what has been achieved, as “counterfactual thinking”.
+The name “counterfactual” may sound a bit complicated, but in reality, as you will see in the example below, it is a simple concept to understand.

 Sally is a student in a large school.
 She loves sports and is very competitive.
 Her school organised a major sports event and Sally excitedly put her name for a running race.